WTO’s Panel Decision on Plain Packaging Tobacco: A New Direction to Developing Countries

-The tobacco industry argued that plain packaging policy is infringing their intellectual property rights.
-They claimed that Australia’s action in 2012 foisting plain packaging was violated their trademarks rights and most of their arguments were relied on the contention that registered trademark afford the owner a positive right to use that trademark.
-They also argued that this principle is found in international law, under the WTO Agreement on Trade-Related Aspect of Intellectual Property Rights (TRIPs) and also argued that the plain packaging amounts to expropriation, acquisition or deprivation of their property rights in those trademarks.
+The tobacco industry argued that plain packaging policy is infringing on their intellectual property rights.
+They claimed that Australia’s action in 2012 foisting plain packaging was violated their trademark rights and most of their arguments have relied on the contention that a registered trademark affords the owner a positive right to use that trademark.
+They also argued that this principle is found in international law, under the WTO Agreement on Trade-Related Aspect of Intellectual Property Rights (TRIPs) and also argued that the plain packaging amounts to expropriation, acquisition, or deprivation of their property rights in those trademarks.
 So they claimed that this policy was infringing their Intellectual property rights which are given under TRIPs.

 We also observed this interpretation in the UK High Court decision in relation to UK plain packaging regulations, where the court held:

-“it is no part of international, EU or domestic common law on intellectual property that the legitimate function of a trade mark (i.e its essence or substance) should be defined to include a right to use the mark to harm public health[iii]”.
+“It is no part of international, EU or domestic common law on intellectual property that the legitimate function of a trademark (i.e its essence or substance) should be defined to include a right to use the mark to harm public health”.

 And further in PMI v Uruguay investment arbitration claims, the tribunal stated:

-“it is a right of use that exist vis-à-vis other person, an exclusive right but a relative one.
+“it is a right of use that exists vis-à-vis another person, an exclusive right but a relative one.
 It is not an absolute right to use that can be asserted against the state”.
-“The tribunal concludes that under Uruguayan law or international convention…. the trademark holder does not enjoy an absolute right of use, free of regulation[iv]”.
+“The tribunal concludes that under Uruguayan law or international convention…. the trademark holder does not enjoy an absolute right of use, free of regulation”.

-What the WTO decision on plain packaging means for developing countries
+What does the WTO Decision on Plain Packaging means for Developing countries

 The tobacco industry’s litigation strategy has been clear.
 As there are so many loopholes in our international laws due to which even their claims have little to no prospect of succeeding still they go for it.
-The recent decision on plain packaging law by WTO took six and half years to decide even after the legislation was already enacted.
-So such kind of litigation is very expansive and time consuming to defend.
+The recent decision on plain packaging law by WTO took six and a half years to decide even after the legislation was already enacted.
+So such kind of litigation is very expansive and time-consuming to defend.
 These loopholes discourage governments to delay down such measures or even decide against legislating.
-Australia is one of the developed country of the globe but in case of developing countries, it is very difficult to defend such kind of expansive litigation.
-The tobacco industry has a very huge economic interest in the market by which they also has influence on the international organizations.
+Australia is one of the developed countries of the globe but in the case of developing countries, it is very difficult to defend such kind of expansive litigation.
+The tobacco industry has a very huge economic interest in the market by which it also has an influence on international organizations.
 So for a developing country, it is very difficult to raise its voice against them.
-This decision has major impacts for developing countries looking to battle the array of non communicable diseases associated with smoking.
+This decision has major impacts for developing countries looking to battle the array of non-communicable diseases associated with smoking.

 Kelly Henning, head of Bloomberg Philanthropies’ public health programs, considered the ruling an important fight against the tobacco industry.

-The WTO report “flattens” another set of claims by the tobacco industry to challenge plain packaging and promotes other countries, especially developing countries, to progress with new anti tobacco policies including plain packaging.
-I also believe it will build confidence of developing countries globally that the law has their back.
+The WTO report “flattens” another set of claims by the tobacco industry to challenge plain packaging and promotes other countries, especially developing countries, to progress with new anti-tobacco policies including plain packaging.
+I also believe it will build confidence in developing countries globally that the law has their back.